Quartet for flute, saxophone, bassoon and cello

 Sheet music: score and parts.
 This music is shareware: you may download the music, play it and enjoy it.
 Please respect the following conditions:

-- If you like it, (eg if you save the sound files to listen to them again, or if you assemble players to perform from the sheet music) then we ask you to make a donation to The Fred Hollows Foundation, which does remarkable work towards eliminating blindness, or UNICEF, which works to free children from slavery, prostitution and ignorance.
+- If you like it, (eg if you save the sound files to listen to them again, or if you assemble players to perform from the sheet music) then we ask you to make a donation to The Fred Hollows Foundation, which does remarkable work towards eliminating blindness.
 This is only fair: the price of sheet music should not be zero: composers have got to eat and pay the rent.
 Similarly for recorded music: players eat too.
 In this case, the players and I are not asking that you pay us, but that you pay for really important work.

 - If you perform it in a concert, please send me the concert details for my records.